What It Means to Have a Growth Mindset

 Author and professor Carol Dweck said it best when she defined growth mindset as “the understanding that your abilities can be developed.”

-In fact, people with growth mindsets tend to achieve more than people with fixed mindsets.
+In fact, people with this kind of mindset tend to achieve more than people with fixed mindsets.
 A growth mindset isn’t a guarantee of success, of course, but doing your best each time you’re up to bat means you’ll score more hits.

 A growth mindset also improves happiness and self-esteem by focusing on constant improvement over negative self-talk.
 It’s a great mindset to develop resilience and take on increasingly challenging tasks.